 Describe how the project will provide lasting benefits.
-When the grant has been completed, describe how long-term implementation, monitoring and stewardship will be accomplished.
-Projects that incorporate a long-term stewardship perspective will be given priority.
+When the grant has been completed, describe how regular maintenance, long-term implementation, monitoring and stewardship will be accomplished.
+Projects that incorporate a management and stewardship strategy will be given priority.

 For Example: